kxgolder/Shazamboni/README_HARDWARE.md

 ## Vendor Information and Bill of Materials

-**Notes:** On the ECE side of the project, they used **Amazon** as the sole vendor for all their purchased items.
-On the ME side of the project, they did not reference any specific vendors besides **Amazon**.
+**Notes:** On the ECE side of the project, the ECE team used **Amazon** as the sole vendor for all their purchased items.
+On the ME side of the project, the ME team did not reference any specific vendors besides **Amazon**.
 The bill of materials for both teams are listed below.
 A link for more detailed information is included at the end of the sections.
 The total cost of all the materials both teams used comes to $937.38, which is out of a total budget of $2000 ($1000 provided by Boston University ECE and ME departments) allocated for both teams.

 ### Vendor Information